As more and more states pass proof laws, you no longer need to carry papers around with you to prove you have a car insurance carrier.

 How to Find Your Digital ID?

 Talk to your auto insurance provider.
-Many of the larger companies, such as GEICO, Progressive, and Allstate already have mobile apps with IDs and some of the lesser-known carriers have them too.
+Many of the larger companies, such as Progressive and Allstate already have mobile apps with IDs and some of the lesser-known carriers have them too.

 Even if your provider isn’t high tech enough to offer a mobile app, you can likely get a paperless ID through a PDF or an emailed version.
 This way you don’t have to carry around or risk losing your card.